- Distance Education Program Development, Courses & Program Offerings

 Find answers to your questions regarding online education through A&T Online.
 These are a few of the common questions that faculty ask.
 If you don’t find an answer to your question, contact us.

-The Office of Distance Education and Extended Learning (DEEL) is the administrative unit for the Extended Campus.
+The Extended Campus is the administrative unit for A&T online.
 The Extended Campus provides services and educational programming focused on the needs of a variety of traditional and post-traditional learners year round.
 The unit works proactively with the N.C.
 A&T community and external collaborators to create online, professional, and lifelong learning opportunities, helping ensure A&T’s preeminence within a changing higher education landscape.

 Distance Education Program Development, Courses & Program Offerings